echogarden-project/echogarden/docs/Tasklist.md

 * Use compression ratios on the decoded tokens of individual segments and discard if too much repetition detected
 * Way to specify model size only, such that the English-only/multilingual variant would be automatically selected for sizes other than `tiny`?
 * Timestamps extracted from cross-attention are still not as accurate as what the official Python implementation gets.
 Try to see if you can make them better
-* Try to exclude the timing for trailing punctuation characters in words that contain them.
-This can help narrow down the end timestamp to cover the word more tightly
-* Consider including the individual decoded tokens themselves as a sub-word timeline
 * Whisper's Chinese output can be split to words in a more accurate way.
-Consider using a dedicated segmentation library to perform the segmentation in character sequences that have no spaces within them.
+Consider using a dedicated segmentation library to perform the segmentation in character sequences that have no spaces within them

+### Alignment

+* Aligned words entries that span VAD boundaries may be split

 ### Alignment / DTW-RA
 * Remove emojis and other special characters, that are not likely to be pronounced in the speech, from the transcript timeline before it is synthesized.
 For example Whisper may produce 'note' emojis when it detects singing or music.
-Pronouncing them reduces the accuracy of the alignment.
+Pronouncing them reduces the accuracy of the alignment
+* Optional mode to pass Whisper a special vocabulary of tokens that can appear in the transcript.
+All other tokens would be suppressed

+### Alignment / Whisper
+* New mode to decode the transcript tokens in order using a more standard decoding approach (updating the KV cache at each step).
+This would allow audio inputs longer than 30 seconds.
+See if this produces better results

-### Post-processing
+### Browser extension
+* Options UI
+* Add supported engines and voices to WebSpeech voice list
+* Pause and resume support

+### Browser extension / content script
+* Autoscroll should work even if the scrollbar relevant to the target element is not the viewport's scrollbar
+* Find a way to show handles even for elements that start with a link
+* Add detection for line breaks in `pre` blocks
+* Support the custom tags used in YouTube comments
+* Show handles based on `<br>` tags and possibly line breaks internal to the element
+* Show handles based on sentence start positions
+* UI or gesture to stop speech (other than the `esc` key)
+* Hide handles when mouse leaves the viewport
+* Don't show handles when mouse is over a large container element
+* Button or keyboard shortcut to show and hide handles
+* Show blinking placeholder when synthesis is loading for a particular text node
+* Navigate paragraphs or sentences with keyboard shortcuts
+* Minimum size when iterating text nodes to get handle

 ## Maintenance and cleanup